Average Biased ReLU Based CNN Descriptor for Improved Face Retrieval: Results and Discussions

 \subsection{Results Comparison}

+Several VGGFace descriptors with AB-ReLU at different layers such as VGGFace35ReLU (35R), VGGFace35AB-ReLU (35AR), VGGFace35AB-ReLU2 (35AR2), VGGFace35AB-ReLU5 (35AR5), VGGFace33ReLU (33R), VGGFace33AB-ReLU (33AR), VGGFace33AB-ReLU2 (33AR)2, VGGFace33AB-ReLU5 (33AR5), VGGFace33AB-ReLU\_35 (33AR\_35), VGGFace33,35AB-ReLU (33,35AR), VGGFace30AB-ReLU (30AR), VGGFace30AB-ReLU (30AR), and VGGFace30AB-ReLU\_35 (30AR\_35), etc. are used for the experiments.
+Here, 35R, 33R and 30R represent the ReLU features at layer no. 35, 33 and 30 respectively; 35AR, 33AR and 30AR represent the AB-ReLU features for average biased parameter $\alpha=1$ at layer no. 35, 33 and 30 respectively; 35AR2 and 33AR2 represent the AB-ReLU features for average biased parameter $\alpha=2$ at layer no. 35 and 33 respectively; 35AR5 and 33AR5 represent the AB-ReLU features for average biased parameter $\alpha=5$ at layer no. 35 and 33 respectively; 30AR\_35 represents the ReLU features at layer 35 with the AB-ReLU operator at layer 30; and 33,35AR represents the AB-ReLU features at layer 35 with the AB-ReLU operator at layer 33.

-Several VGGFace descriptor with AB-ReLU at different layers such as VGGFace35ReLU (35R), VGGFace35AB-ReLU (35AR), VGGFace35AB-ReLU2 (35AR2), VGGFace35AB-ReLU5 (35AR5), VGGFace33ReLU (33R), VGGFace33AB-ReLU (33AR), VGGFace33AB-ReLU2 (33AR)2, VGGFace33AB-ReLU5 (33AR5), VGGFace33AB-ReLU\_35 (33AR\_35), VGGFace33,35AB-ReLU (33,35AR), VGGFace30AB-ReLU\_35 (30AR\_35), and VGGFace30AB-ReLU (30AR), etc. are used for the experiments.
-The average retrieval precision (ARP) for topmost match (i.e. Rank-1 Accuracy) is illustrated in Table \ref{arp1} over the PaSC, LFW, PubFig, FERET, AR, and ExYaleB databases.
-It is observed from Table \ref{arp1} that the performance of 35AR and 35AR2 is better, mainly over the unconstrained databases, whereas the performance of 30AR is better over robust databases like AR and ExYaleB.
-It is also noted that the performance of AB-ReLU (35AR) is improved as compared to the ReLU (35R).
-Table \ref{arp5} listed the ARP values when 5 best faces are retrieved.
-In this result, the performance is generally better for parameter $\alpha=2$, i.e. 35AR2 and 33AR2.
-The picture is clear from Table \ref{arp}, where ARP is reported for 10 numbers of retrieved images.
-Descriptors constructed at last layer (i.e. layer35) are superior except over AR database.
-One possible reason is that the trained faces of VGGFace database are not masked.
-The result in Table \ref{arp} confirms that AB-ReLU is better suited for the descriptor as compared to ReLU at both layer35 as well as layer33.
+The average retrieval precision (ARP) for the topmost match (i.e. Rank-1 Accuracy) is illustrated in Table \ref{arp1} over the PaSC, LFW, PubFig, FERET, AR, and ExYaleB databases.
+It is observed from Table \ref{arp1} that the performance of 35AR and 35AR2 is better, mainly over the unconstrained databases, whereas the performance of 30R and 30AR is better over robust databases like AR and ExYaleB.
+It is also noted that the performance of AB-ReLU (35AR) is improved as compared to the ReLU (35R) at layer 35.
+The AB-ReLU is better than ReLU over unconstrained databases like PaSC, LFW and PubFig at layer 33 (see the comparison between 33R and 33AR in Table \ref{arp1}).
+Interestingly, the AB-ReLU performs better or similar to the ReLU over robust databases such as FERET, AR and ExYaleB at layer 30 (Please see the comparative results of 30R and 30AR in Table \ref{arp1}).
+The reason behind such a performance is due to more abstract level feature learning towards the last layer.
+So, changing the learned features at early layers affects feature extraction adversely.

+The FaceNet approach \cite{facenet} has reported the best accuracy of 99.63\% over LFW database.
+Whereas, the proposed method has achieved the best accuracy of 99.53\% as shown in Table II, which is very close to the FaceNet result.
+However, the FaceNet approach has used 22-layer architecture and the proposed approach uses the 16-layer pre-trained VGGFace architecture.
+One of the major differences with FaceNet approach is that it uses triplet loss instead of softmax loss are used in the proposed method.